For those serious about making a change, read this first.

 The reason I’m mentioning this is that I want you to know it was not just a matter of changing the diet, it’s important that you consider all the things that you might need to do to make sure you’re not putting yourself at risk.

-I also recommend you read The Diabetes Code and/or The Obesity Code by Dr. Jason Fung, it is a good place to start as an excellent resource and I will have more for you, but for now he will prepare you.
+I also recommend you read The Diabetes Code and/or The Obesity Code by Dr. Jason Fung, he’s on You Tube and he talks about both books.
+He’s an excellent resource and I will have more for you, but for now he will prepare you.